Get the highlights in your inbox every week.

 So, despite the many options for distributing your message electronically, printed collateral isn't going away anytime soon.
 Whether you're producing a button or a pamphlet or a bumper sticker, you need an effective way to lay out the design and blend your text with your images and other brand assets.

 The world of proprietary software has brought us many tools for designing layouts, including QuarkXpress and Adobe InDesign among the better known.
 And Microsoft Publisher still may take the prize (at least for small businesses and individuals) as one of the most-used publishing platforms, owing to its low cost and ease of use to people already familiar with the Microsoft Office suite.
 Many a church bulletin and nonprofit fundraising letter have been put together in Publisher (or even Word).

 But you don't need a proprietary tool to design a great layout.
 Whether you're using Linux or still stuck on Windows or Mac OS X, there are great free and open source options.
 Let's look at some of the open source alternatives to Microsoft Publisher for designing your next print layout.

 Scribus is the gold standard when it comes to open source desktop publishing.
 With over a decade of active development, you'll find pretty much all the features a basic user would expect inside.
-It can import a wide variety of formats, and a user-friendly interface makes it a great choice for beginners.
+It can import a wide variety of formats (including Microsoft Publisher files), and a user-friendly interface makes for a non-threatening learning curve.
 The large user community also means that there are many great resources out there for those who need additional help, from books to forums to downloadable templates, to fit almost any need.

 Don't want to learn a new program?
-LibreOffice provides excellent design capabilities across several of its components.
+Both LibreOffice and OpenOffice both provide excellent design capabilities across several of components.
 While Writer can provide basic layouts, Draw expands the capability even further and is probably the best choice for semi-complex layouts like newsletters or brochures.
 I even managed to use Impress to produce a scientific poster for a project in grad school, using a template originally designed for PowerPoint that imported just fine.